aditya059/MTP_Code/README.md

         iii.Run Attack 3: "Extracting the complete DataBase in clear"
             a. $ python3 attack3.py
             b.
 The output of attack 3 (extracted DataBase) is in file "Calculated_DataBase_by_QU".
-It can be matched with "DataBase.txt" (Actual DataBase of Data Owner)
+It can be matched with "DataBase.txt" (Actual DataBase of Data Owner) iv.
+Run Attack 4: "Obtaining the query in the clear"
+            a. $ python3 attack4.py
+            b.
+The output of attack 4 (extracted query) is printed on terminal.
+It can be matched with "queryByQU.txt" (Actual Query by QU)

 ## Reference:
    ### Website Reference for coding: